gitkoDev/KODE-notes-api/README.md

 ## Startup guide

-Run `make run` in root folder to apply all necessary migrations and start the project.
+Run `make run` or `docker compose up --build `in root folder to apply all necessary migrations and start the project.

 ## Endpoints